mnlgmz/wp-rocket/README.md

 crontab –e
 ```

-Supposing the user wants to run the cron job at midnight, you can use the following command:
+Assuming the user wants to run the cron job at midnight, you can use the following command:

 ```
 MAILTO=email@example.com